gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Language is not a single system with a single function.
-It is a vast collection of practices — language games — each with its own rules, its own standards of correctness, its own point.
+It is a vast collection of practices, language games, each with its own rules, its own standards of correctness, its own point.